-The process of notary attestation in Pakistan is very easy.
-Any registered lawyer in Pakistan with awarded license is authorized to notarize or attest photocopies of original documents.
+The process of notary attestation in Pakistan is straightforward.
+Any registered lawyer in Pakistan with an awarded license can notarize or attest photocopies of original documents.

-Notary attestation means, attestation of photocopies after reviewing and checking the original documents.
+Notary attestation means attestation of photocopies after analyzing and examining the original documents.
 Keep in mind, notary attestation of original documents is not possible.
 Only issuing authorities can attest to the original documents, not lawyers.

 Process of notary attestation in Pakistan: